On the ellipticity of the higher rank numerical range: Preliminaries

-\begin{proof} {\rm (a)} As $DC$ is normal and commutes with $C^*C+DD^*$, they can be diagonalized by the same unitary similarity.
+\begin{pf} {\rm (a)} Since $DC$ is normal and commutes with $C^*C+DD^*$, they can be diagonalized by the same unitary similarity, as already mentioned.
 Under the theorem hypothesis, if $n\leq 2r$, then the matrix $M_{C,D}(\theta)$ is unitary diagonalizable for all values of $\theta$ by the same unitary similarity of $DC$ and $C^*C+DD^*$, and so its eigenvalues are

 For $\theta \in [0, 2\pi)$, recalling \eqref{w} and using

 by simple computations we get